 Updating is currently done via Git version control.
-To update BookStack you can run the following command in the root directory of the application:
+To update BookStack you can run the three following commands in the root directory of the application:

-This command will update the repository that was created in the installation, install the PHP dependencies using
+This first command will update the repository that was created in the installation.
+The second will install the PHP dependencies using

-In addition, Clearing the cache is also recommended:
+In addition, Clearing the system caches is also recommended:

-Check the below list for the version you are updating to for any additional instructions.
+Check the below Version Specific Instructions list for the version you are updating to for any additional instructions.